KelvynLenis/TSN-Checker/README.md

 -->

 # Sintax
-This refers to any sintatic validation, for instance in the case of a file not being what it is expected to be or a number not being a number and such other situations like that.
+Throughout the checker we make some validation which may be separated at two large groups of target.
+We are assigning here all the sintatic validations and what we mean by it.
+This checker receives a file from the user and the first step is to ensure all data meet the requirements to proceed its validations as it's the base for semantic validation.
+Sintatic validations are more easy to be seen as they raise attetion of the viewer, for instace a sequence of random characters instead of a two digit number.

-### Data TYpe
+### Data Type
+This subtopic refers to the validation of data type as mentioned earlier a letter in the place of a number, but not only that as this tool is subject to be constantly updated then we may be adding some others sintatic validations.
 The checker verifies the data type of information brought into the file to be validated to ensure they are the type it's meant to be.

 ### File Type
-When a file is passed and it doesn't  correspond to what is being asked the checker validates its input to ensure it's receveing the correct file.
+This subtopic refers to the validation of files type, just like the one before but now aiming the files only.
+It's already known by now that this checker may receive two files one being a JSON file and the other an output file with .OUT extension.
+So we make a quick verification to ensure the file passed correspond to one of the files mentioned before.

 # Semantic
-Validations that are semantic question for instance verifying the flows and its path, time to travel, cycle and others data are part of this category.
+For we have made verification of the sintatic of our file now we are to face the semantic verification, this means the correctness of the data in a more depth point of view.
+The semantic differs from the sintax at adopting a more technical view of situation, so it may not be so clear to the user that doesn't comprehend the situation and the behavior of the TSNSched or it may just pass unnoticed by experienced users as the topology may the too large, which is the purpose of this project, that is help users make validation.
+In short, semantic validations aims logical question, for instance, transmission issues like the flow and its transmission of packet on a port and transmission window.

 ## Flow
-This is a subtopic which validates the transmission ports and times to ensure they are not colliding or there are any other errors alike.
-This refers to any kind of problem found on the scheduling, for instance, whenever a packet is being mistakely transmitted, which can be two or more packets on same port at same time or trespassing its cycle and being transmitted over its transmission window.
+This is a subtopic which validates the flow data and issues related to it we could cite transmission ports, transmission window and hops to end devices.
+The flow then can be divided again into more specific subtopic like the Ports and Path questions.
+Following we detail more of them.
+Notice that this project is constantly being updated and we intend to extend this more accordingly to the needs, so may add others topics.

 ### Paths
-This refers to packets verification on a determined flow so that they are not breaking its flow and going some node outside the path described by the scheduling to its destination.
+The flows contain data about the hops from the origin device to the end device and so there may occour that a node be missing or the scheduling inserting a node in the wrong place.
+We then made a validation to ensure the path to the end devices follows as they are supposed to on each flow.

 ### Ports
+This subtopic refers to validations of the ports data.
+The ports contain some important data for TSNSched like transmission of packets and its cycle and window, those are critical to us as they represent the core of TSN and the Scheduling problem, <a href="https://github.com/ACassimiro/TSNsched" target="_blank">see</a> for more detail about it.
 This validates questions about the transmission window, so whether or not a packet is overpassing its limits and other question alike.

 <!--